Embiid has 35 points, 17 rebounds as 76ers beat Cavs 118-114

 Tyrese Maxey’s 3-pointer extended Philadelphia’s lead to 110-106 with 1:19 left, and Harden and Maxey combined to make 6 of 6 free throws in the final 20 seconds to lock up the win.
 There were seven lead changes and four ties in the fourth quarter.

 The 76ers built a 52-35 lead midway through the second, then carried a 72-59 advantage into the break behind 20 points, 11 boards and four assists from Embiid.
-Harris scored 16 points and Harden had 10 points and five assists.
+Tobias Harris had 16 of his 19 points in the opening half.

-Philadelphia took command from the start, jumping ahead 19-4 and 26-10 as Embiid racked up 13 points and eight rebounds in the first.
-Cleveland missed its first 10 3-pointers.
+“Offensively, we didn’t have a lot of hiccups,” Philadelphia coach Doc Rivers said.
+“And when it became a free throw contest late, I felt pretty confident because we’ve got a great free throw shooting team.”

 POTENTIAL PREVIEW

-The 76ers and Cavaliers are lined up to meet in the first round of the playoffs, but Cleveland coach J.B.
-Bickerstaff said it's “way too early to look at that with (13 regular-season games) left.”
-Philadelphia coach Doc Rivers praised the job Bickerstaff has done in cultivating chemistry. ”The Cavs play together and they like each other, which is rare for a young team," Rivers said.
+The 76ers and Cavaliers are lined up to meet in the first round of the playoffs, but Bickerstaff said it’s “way too early to look at that with (13 regular-season games) left.”
+Rivers praised the job Bickerstaff has done in cultivating chemistry. ”The Cavs play together and they like each other, which is rare for a young team,” Rivers said.
 “That jumps right out when you watch them.”

 TIP-INS

-76ers: Harden dished out 84 assists in his first eight games after being acquired from Brooklyn on Feb.
-10. “James knows when to be aggressive and when to pass,” Rivers said, chuckling.
-“You ingratiate yourself really quickly to new teammates when you pass to them.” ...
+76ers: Harden has 205 points and 95 assists in nine games since being acquired from Brooklyn on Feb.
+10. “My playmaking is always going to be there, so it’s just about trying to find opportunities for myself and my new teammates,” Harden said.
+“It’s all about winning time for me.” ...
 Two-way G Myles Powell, C Charles Bassey and G Jaden Springer are on G League assignments with the Delaware Blue Coats.

-Cavaliers: F Dean Wade (right knee soreness), who has started 28 games, missed his second straight contest.
+Cavaliers: F Dean Wade (right knee soreness), who has started 28 games, missed his second straight.
 Bickerstaff said Wade was able to manage the injury until it became too painful to play. ...
-G Rajon Rondo (right ankle sprain) was inactive and has sat out 13 games with various right leg issues since being traded by the Lakers on Jan.
+G Rajon Rondo (right ankle sprain) was inactive and has sat out 13 games with various right leg issues after being traded by the Lakers on Jan.
 3. ...
 Cleveland plays eight of its final 13 games at Rocket Mortgage FieldHouse.

 UP NEXT